 VR also offers the following applications and benefits:

-- Allows students to virtually tour any museum in the world
+- Allows students to virtually tour many museum in the world

 - Gives students access to tutors in any subject at any time

-- Creates a space where students can participate in peer-based learning with students anywhere in the world
+- Creates a space where students can participate in peer-based learning with students all over the world

 - Decreases the likelihood that students “drift” or “lose interest” during course meetings